tcy63/NLPDL_project/README.md

 You can also specify other arguments such as the vocab size and max added words.

-You may get the output information as follows:
+You may get the output information as follows if you specify `--vocab_size 1000 --max_added_words 500`:

 ```
 ------Train a specific tokenizer with vocabulary size 1000------